kelly-keating/spreadsheet/notes.md

 For me number two is my go to.
 I likely would have done number one if I thought I could fit it in to this challenge time-wise, but as I will no longer be working to time with this one, having trees of references will be a lot more efficient than loop after loop and better for DOM updates too.

-Though to be honest there's lot of little tweaks (like saving our data) that I might do first cause they've annoyed me throughout this as their easily solvable, but got put on the back burner as they weren't the goals that were set.
+Though to be honest there's lot of little tweaks (like saving our data) that I might do first cause they've annoyed me throughout this as they're easily solvable, but got put on the back burner as they weren't the goals that were set.

 ## Last steps